Positive representations over real closed fields: Introduction

 \item In the case of closed surface groups, one cannot hope to get continuous boundary maps into flag varieties over non-Archimedean ordered fields since the boundary of the closed surface group is a topological circle while the flag varieties are totally discontinuous. \end{itemize}

 In \cite{GLW}, the authors proceed to prove that, for a closed surface group, the positive boundary map extends continuously to the whole circle.
 We will give another proof here.
-More precisely, we will prove the following:
+More precisely, we will prove the following for real positive representations: